Chethandc2014/swagger-wiki/java-jax-rs.md

 ````

 Note the addition to `com.wordnik.swagger.jaxrs` in the `param-value`.
 Why?
 Because that tells jersey to scan &
-register the [resource listing](/wordnik/swagger-core/blob/master/modules/swagger-jaxrs/src/main/scala/com/wordnik/swagger/jaxrs/ApiListing.scala), which is in that package in the swagger-jaxrs module.
+register the [resource listing](/wordnik/swagger-core/blob/master/modules/swagger-jaxrs/src/main/scala/com/wordnik/swagger/jaxrs/JavaApiListing.scala), which is in that package in the swagger-jaxrs module.

-2. If you use a Jersey Application to configure your project, you'll likely have something like this in your `web.xml`:
+Two: If you use a Jersey Application to configure your project, you'll likely have something like this in your `web.xml`:

 ````
   <init-param>